geoflows/D-Claw/README.md

 export CLAW=/path/to/D-Claw
 ```

-NOTE/WARNING: if you are using multiple versions of Clawpack (*eg.,* Clawpack 5.x or GeoClaw and D-Claw), it is advisable to stay mindful that $CLAW is set correctly each time, particularly if you are developing/testing code.
-(For instance, is easy to inadvertently think that make is compiling your changes when it is not, because it is checking a static library for dependency changes to your executable.)
+NOTE/WARNING: if you are using multiple versions of Clawpack (*eg.,* Clawpack 5.x or GeoClaw and D-Claw), it is advisable to stay mindful of how $CLAW is set, particularly if you are developing/testing code.
+(For instance, it is easy to incorrectly assume that make is compiling your changes when it is not, because it is checking a static library for dependency changes to your executable.)
 Packages such as the [environment modules](http://modules.sourceforge.net/) package, which can dynamically set or change your environment under a given shell to ensure that you have a compatible set of paths/versions of software (*eg.*, $PATH, $CLAW, $PYTHONPATH, $MATLABPATH), are very useful.

 #### python
 In order to use the python set-up scripts that come with D-Claw, you should include $CLAW/python/ in your $PYTHONPATH: